Louis-Honoré Fréchette: Early life and education

-Born in Lévis, Lower Canada, from 1854 to 1860 Fréchette did his classical studies at the Séminaire de Québec, the Collège de Sainte-Anne-de-la-Pocatière and at the Séminaire de Nicolet.
+Fréchette was born on November 16, 1839, in Lévis, Lower Canada.
+From 1854 to 1860, Fréchette did his classical studies at the Séminaire de Québec, the Collège de Sainte-Anne-de-la-Pocatière and at the Séminaire de Nicolet.
 Fréchette first showed his rebelliousness when he studied at college.
 He later studied law at Université Laval.

 Career

-In 1864, he opened a lawyer's office in Lévis where he founded two newspapers: Le drapeau de Lévis and La Tribune de Levis.
-He exiled himself in Chicago where he wrote La voix d'un exilé.
+In 1864, he opened a lawyer's office in Lévis and founded two newspapers: Le drapeau de Lévis and La Tribune de Levis.
+He exiled himself to Chicago, where he wrote La voix d'un exilé.
 A number of plays which he wrote during that period were lost in the Great Chicago Fire.

 Fréchette returned to Quebec in 1871, where he was a Liberal candidate for Lévis in the provincial elections that year; he was not elected.
-However, in 1874 he was elected Member of Parliament in Ottawa.
-He served in the House of Commons of Canada from 1874 to 1878 as the Liberal Party of Canada member from Lévis.He was not re-elected in 1878.
-After that, he moved to Montreal where he began writing full-time, having inherited the wealth of his aunt when she died.
+However, in 1874, he was elected a Member of Parliament in Ottawa.
+He served in the House of Commons of Canada from 1874 to 1878 as a Liberal Party of Canada member from Lévis.
+He was not re-elected in 1878.
+After that, he moved to Montreal, where he began writing full-time, having inherited his aunt's wealth when she died.

 He was the first Quebecer to receive the Montyon Prize of the Académie française for his collection of poems Les Fleurs boréales, les oiseaux de neige (1879).

-In 1881, he was given an honorary LLD by Queen's College, Kingston.
-In that same year Fréchette would meet Mark Twain in Montreal, whose writing he had much admired; indeed the two would remain friends, exchanging works and favorite books.
-In the following year Twain would toast Fréchette at an American welcoming banquet in Holyoke, joking about his regard for the translation of works that in his fictitious "translation his [Fréchette's] pathetic poems have naturally become humorous, his humorous poems have become sad.
+In 1881, Queen's College, Kingston, honored him with LLD.
+In that same year, Fréchette would meet Mark Twain in Montreal, whose writing he had much admired; indeed, the two would remain friends, exchanging works and favorite books.
+In the following year, Twain would toast Fréchette at an American welcoming banquet in Holyoke, joking about his regard for the translation of works that, in his fictitious "translation his [Fréchette's] pathetic poems have naturally become humorous, his humorous poems have become sad.
 Anybody who knows even the rudiments of arithmetic will know that Monsieur Fréchette's poems are now worth exactly twice as much as they were before."

-In 1897 Fréchette was made a Companion of the Order of St Michael and St George.
-After his death in 1908, he was entombed at the Notre Dame des Neiges Cemetery in Montreal.
+In 1897, Fréchette was made a Companion of the Order of St Michael and St George.
+After he died in 1908, he was entombed at the Notre Dame des Neiges Cemetery in Montreal.

 Canada Post issued a postage stamp in his honour on July 7, 1989.

-In 1991, Louis Honoré Fréchette Public School, a French immersion, opened in Thornhill, Ontario.
+In 1991, Louis Honoré Fréchette Public School, a French immersion school, opened in Thornhill, Ontario.